marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 24. What kind of content is likely to be in the [page content] response body?

 The site’s web code based on the content-type: text/html header.

+25. If your class covered security headers, what security request headers have been included?